awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 ## Generating an IAM Authentication Token<a name="UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken"></a>

 You can call the `generate_db_auth_token` method to obtain a signed token\.
-Provide the DB cluster endpoint, port, user name, AWS Region, and DB engine to generate the token for connecting to a DB Cluster with IAM credentials\.
-The following code example illustrates how to do this with a PostgreSQL database\.
+Provide the DB cluster endpoint, port, user name, AWS Region, and DB engine to generate the token for connecting to a DB cluster with IAM credentials\.

 This code generates an IAM authentication token for an Aurora MySQL DB cluster\.